• Skip to Content

 1. If the candidate receives an unconditional pass (a majority of favorable votes), the committee is to be considered discharged.

 2. If the candidate receives a conditional pass, the exact terms of the condition are to be reported on the examination form, i.e., what course(s), if any, need to be taken, in what time frame the condition(s) should be met, and any other pertinent information that will point out clearly to both the student and the faculty how to satisfy the condition(s).
-As soon as all conditions have been met, the chair of the Examination Committee must report the removal of the condition in writing to the Doctor of Philosophy Board.
-The committee is then discharged.
 The removal of the condition is to be reported to the PhD Program Director and the Executive Vice Dean by the Dissertation Committee chair via the written “Reader’s Report,” after which the committee is considered discharged.
+As soon as all conditions have been met, the PhD Program must report the removal of the condition in writing to the Doctor of Philosophy Board.

 3. If the candidate fails, the Examination Committee, through the chair, is requested to recommend a course for future action: